Wardown Park Museum

 It was purchased in 1903 by a pair of businessmen who re-sold it to the local council in 1904.
 The estate surrounding the house was opened as a public park the following year but the house lay vacant.
-It was used as a military hospital in WWI, and later rented out to Council employees.
-Finally in 1931 the Luton Museum, which had outgrown its premises, was transferred to Wardown House.
+It was used as a military hospital in WWI and later rented out to Council employees.
+Finally, in 1931 the Luton Museum, which had outgrown its premises, was transferred to Wardown House.

 The most impressive feature of the original Victorian architecture is the ornate porte-cochere, decorated with likenesses of major figures in politics and the arts.
 If you look closely you can find likenesses of Disraeli, Gladstone, and Charles Dickens.

-Wardown Park is easy to access off both Old Bedford Road and New Bedford Road, which run parallel on the east and west sides of the park respectively.
+Wardown Park is easy to access off both Old Bedford Road and New Bedford Road, which run parallel to the east and west sides of the park respectively.
 There are large, free parking areas a short stroll from the museum.

 About Wardown Park Museum

 Address: Wardown Park, Old Bedford Road, Luton, Bedfordshire, England, LU2 7HA

 Location: One and a half miles north of the town centre, in Wardown Park.
 Free parking on Old Bedford Road and on New Bedford Road.